bigbizze/pinescript-docs/final_combined_manual.md

 Each fundamental type refers to the nature of the value contained in a variable: `1` is of type "int", `1.0` is of type "float", `"AAPL"` is of type "string", etc. Variables of special types contain an ID referring to an object of the type's name.
 A variable of type "label" contains an ID (or pointer) referring to a label, and so on.
 The “void" type means no value is returned.

 The Pine Script™ compiler can automatically convert some types into others when a value is not of the required type.
 The auto-casting rules are: `int` ➡️ `float` ➡️ `bool`.
-See the [Type casting](Type casting) section of this page for more information on type casting.
+See the  section of this page for more information on type casting.

 Except for parameter definitions appearing in function signatures, Pine Script™ forms are implicit in code; they are never declared because they are always determined by the compiler.
 Types, however, can be specified when declaring variables, e.g.: